escapin/ElectionManager/README.md

-# ElectionManager
+# nnginx configuration

 These files are used as a demonstration to show how to run nginx as a non-root user.

 After a default nginx installation, the root directory is located at '/etc/nginx/', with the default configuration file '/etc/nginx/nginx.conf'.
-Either replace the default configuration file with the 'nginx.conf' file in this folder, or add the following lines at the end of the 'http' section:
+There are two options: Either replace the default configuration file with the 'nginx.conf' file in this folder, or add the following lines at the end of the 'http' section:

     server {
         listen  80;